 17 Small Dog Breeds That Are Good With Kids

-On the downside, they do tend to bark, especially when left alone, and may not fare well in close living quarters.
+On the downside, they tend to bark, especially when left alone, and may not fare well in close living quarters.

 2. Chinese Crested

-It's best not to leave them alone for too long, but if you can manage that then they are definitely one of the best small dog breeds that are good with kids.
+It's best not to leave them alone for too long, but if you can manage that, they are definitely one of the best small dog breeds that are good with kids.

-This breed is naturally sweet and even tempered, but need clear boundaries and discipline to avoid becoming spoiled and acting out.
+This breed is naturally sweet and even-tempered but needs clear boundaries and discipline to avoid becoming spoiled and acting out.

 These dogs are a good choice for apartment living and do not require more exercise than a regular walk and playtime to stay happy.

 (average 20 pounds or less)

 4. Bichon Frise

-Affectionate, docile and friendly with kids as well as other pets, the Bichon Frise is an ideal family dog.
+Affectionate, docile, and friendly with kids and other pets, the Bichon Frise is an ideal family dog.

 As a bonus, this breed sheds very little and is a perfect fit for people with allergies.

 They require little exercise beyond time to play, making them a good fit for apartments.

 6. Italian Greyhound

-This breed is very sensitive to the cold and will need sweaters or blankets to be comfortable in cooler climates.
+This breed is susceptible to the cold and will need sweaters or blankets to be comfortable in cooler climates.